SNAP Benefits in Virginia: How to Apply and Qualify

 How to Use Your SNAP Benefits in Virginia

-Now that you're approved for SNAP, let's go over how to use your benefits, what you can buy, and where.
+Once approved for SNAP, you'll need to know how to use your benefits, including what you can buy and where.

 What is an EBT Card and How to Use it?

 Using your EBT card is simple.
-At checkout, you just swipe the card and enter your four-digit Personal Identification Number (PIN).
-The process is nearly identical to using a regular debit card for any other purchase.
+Just swipe it at the checkout counter and enter your Personal Identification Number (PIN).
+The process works very similarly to using a regular debit card for any other purchase.

 What Can You Buy with SNAP Benefits?